daniel5151/clicky/README.md

 The plan is to implement devices and hardware "just in time" throughout development, instead of attempting to one-shot the entire SOC right off the bat.
 As such, the idea is to gradually test more and more complex software in the emulator, implementing more and more hardware as required.

+_Note:_ This roadmap was written fairly early in the project's development, and hasn't been updated in a while.
+It's still mostly accurate, though in hindsight, it seems to under/overestimate how complicated certain features are to implement.

 - [x] Execute something _really_ basic, such as https://github.com/iPodLinux/ipodloader/
     - This rough-little bit of software is simple enough to step through and understand fully, making it a great launching off point for the project.
     - It touches quite a bit of iPod-specific hardware (e.g: Timers, Buttons, LCD)